 Jamie’s work is informed by his training in the engineering sciences and infrastructural practices that sustain, amplify, exploit and reconfigure values and desires.
 It asks how we can point to and repair the inequalities and disparities of knowledge and access that these systems often (re)produce.
 The cooperative projects and encounters he develops address institutional, infrastructural and ecological histories and change, toward 'metabolic creative practices’: material cultural ceremonies of thriving and surviving and technological rituals of trust, response-ability and ecological stewardship.
 What constellations of techno-science can we devise, together, that might heal the rifts wrought by infrastructural modernism, exploitation and messianism?
 Critical scholarship and studies of infrastructure, institutions and media, as well as participatory media and artistic work, circulates toward a ‘culinary cosmopolitics' that relates energy, metabolism, logistics, food and sustenance, migration, labour and community.

 Jamie and collaborators are currently preparing event formats, films and media works, as well as two edited volumes: one entitled 'Geognostics: A Planetary Manual' which considers individual-planetary relations in the Anthropocene, and 'Didn't You Get the Memo?', a provocation to the creative imaginations of experimental practitioners within institutions.
-A monograph book project entitled "Philosophies of Infrastructure" is in the works, indexing how media and infrastructures allow or forestal particular perceptual, social, ecological and metabolic relations, imaginaries and realities to emerge.
-Ongoing practice projects instigate participatory and collaborative alimentary situations that address metabolic creative practices.
+A monograph book project entitled "Philosophies of Infrastructure" is in the works, indexing how media and infrastructures allow or forestal particular perceptual, social, ecological and metabolic relations, imaginaries and realities.
+Ongoing practice projects instigate participatory and collaborative alimentary situations that address "metabolic media" and "metabolic creative practices."